SummaryRead the full fact sheet

 Impact of PTSD on relationships and day-to-day life

 It is important to remember that these behaviours are part of the problem.
-People with PTSD need the support of family and friends, but may not understand what is happening to them or think that they need help.
+People with PTSD need the support of family and friends but may not understand what is happening to them or think that they need help.

-When PTSD goes on for some time, it is not unusual for people with PTSD to experience other mental health problems at the same time.
-In fact, up to 80 per cent of people who have long-standing PTSD develop additional problems - most commonly depression, anxiety, and alcohol or othersubstance misuse.
-These may have developed directly in response to the traumatic event or have developed sometime after the onset of PTSD.
+When PTSD goes on for some time, it is not unusual for people to experience other mental health problems at the same time.
+In fact, up to 80 per cent of people who have long-standing PTSD develop additional problems - most commonly depression, anxiety, and or other .
+These may have developed directly in response to the traumatic event or as a result of the effects of having PTSD.

 Risky alcohol and drug use with PTSD

 People commonly use alcohol or other drugs to blunt the emotional pain that they are experiencing.
 Alcohol and drugs may help block out painful memories in the short term, but they can get in the way of a successful recovery and cause other serious problems.